DiggsAsura/CodecademyPython/README.md

 # CodecademyPython
 Learning Python!
-My takes on the Codecademy's Python course
+My takes on the Codecademy's Python course.

-As title and described above.
-Diving into Python with Codecademy and will dump most of it here.
-I did run the first 3 already, so might just be from chap 4 and up.
----
-Edit:
-As I started to name all these files, unaware of how the course structure was built up, i did see it smart to rename - not only once but several times.
-This makes this folder look very messy.
-I will probably take my time to clean it up a bit better at the end.
+## Todos
+* Rename files...
+Yea this is a mess.
+I started naming files a bit random, before i knew the course layout on Codecademy.
+* Make use of git
+Hah, yea, been using GitHub as "dropbox", with literally uploading files manually.
+Doing the course on git/github as of lat feb, and will continue to use that from now (feb 24 2022).
+Now it should be easier to do the re- naming.